Tim Brooke-Taylor: Career

-Brooke-Taylor moved swiftly into BBC Radio with the fast-paced comedy show I'm Sorry, I'll Read That Again which he performed in and co-wrote.
-As the screeching eccentric Lady Constance de Coverlet, he could be relied upon to generate the loudest audience response of many programmes in this long-running series merely with her unlikely catchphrase "Did somebody call?" uttered after a comic and transparent feed-line, as their adventure story reached its climax or cliffhanger ending.
+Brooke-Taylor moved into BBC Radio with the comedy show I'm Sorry, I'll Read That Again which he performed in and co-wrote.
+As the eccentric Lady Constance de Coverlet, he could be relied upon to generate an audience response of many programmes in this long-running series merely with her catchphrase "Did somebody call?" uttered after a transparent feed-line, as their adventure story reached its climax or cliffhanger ending.
 Other members of I'm Sorry, I'll Read That Again were John Cleese, Bill Oddie, Graeme Garden, David Hatch and Jo Kendall.

 In the mid-1960s, Brooke-Taylor performed in the television series On the Braden Beat with Canadian Bernard Braden, taking over the slot recently vacated by Peter Cook in his guise as E. L. Wisty.
 Brooke-Taylor played a reactionary City gent who believed he was the soul of tolerance.

 In 1967, Brooke-Taylor became a writer/performer on the television comedy series At Last the 1948 Show, with John Cleese, Graham Chapman and Marty Feldman.
 The "Four Yorkshiremen" sketch was co-written by the four writers and performers of the series.
 The sketch appears on the DVD of At Last the 1948 Show.
 Footage of Brooke-Taylor and Cleese from At Last the 1948 Show was shown on the documentary special Monty Python: Almost the Truth (Lawyers Cut).
 The sketch has since become known for its satirical depiction of Britain's class system and North-South divide.

 Brooke-Taylor also took part in David Frost's pilot programme How to Irritate People in 1968, designed to sell what would later be recognised as the Monty Python style of comedy to the American market.
 Many of the sketches were later revived in the Monty Python TV series, such as the job interview sketch in which Brooke-Taylor played a nervous interviewee tormented by interviewer John Cleese.
 The programme was also the first collaboration between Cleese and Michael Palin.
 One of the sketches referred to Cleese's character dating a promiscuous woman named "Christine Wheadon", which was the name of Brooke-Taylor's wife.

 Also in 1968, Brooke-Taylor made an unexpected and uninvited guest appearance in an episode of Do Not Adjust Your Set, filling in for Michael Palin who was ill that week.
 The episode he was in still survives and has been included in DVD compilation sets.